-Updated: A Facebook video uploaded by actor Tyrese Gibson hints that Apple be snapping up Beats Electronics.
+Updated: A Facebook video uploaded by actor Tyrese Gibson hints that Apple be snapping up Beats headphones.
 In the video, Dr. Dre says "The first billionaire in hip-hop, right here," seemingly confirming the aquisition.

 Or maybe he just had a really good month in eBay sales?
 We're holding out for something more official - watch this space.
 Interestingly, the video has now been taken down, but a ripped version has appeared here (warning: lots of swearies).